aragon/whitepaper/README.md

 ## Aragon's Permission Architecture

 Aragon organizations control which addresses have access to perform actions on behalf of the organization in a permission registry called the *Access Control List*.
 Addresses on the registry can be externally owned accounts or contracts.
-Some contracts are intended to *forward* actions based on pre-defined criteria, for example, a voting app will forward action after a successful approval vote.
+Some contracts are intended to *forward* actions based on pre-defined criteria, for example, a Voting app will forward action after a successful approval vote.

 By chaining multiple contracts together we can define complex criteria which constrain how actions can be performed within the organization.
 To illustrate this we can look at a common scenario where an organization wants to allow treasury funds to be transferred, but only if they are 1) proposed by a member of the organization, 2) approved by a majority of members, and 3) within a pre-determined budget.
 This can be accomplished by configuring a chain of permissions with each link imposing logical constraints on the final action as follows: